snotskie/ttrpg/site/src/playing.md

 ### Contests

 A non-violent Contest is when a character performs an action against another character’s will using any Stat besides Hurt.
 To perform a non-violent Contest, first the Attacker rolls as though performing the appropriate Stat Check, then the Defender rolls as though performing a Stat Check using the same Stat as the Attacker.
 The action’s effect is only successful if the Attacker rolls higher than the Defender.
-The severity of the effect is determined by the difference between their scores.
-If the Attacker uses a Spark Stat Check, then the Defender may roll a Spark Stat Check using the same Stats, or a Stat Check using either of the Stats used in the Attacker's Spark Stat Check.
+The size of the effect is determined by the difference between their scores.
+If the Attacker uses a Spark Stat Check, then the Defender may roll a Spark Stat Check using either or both of the Stats used in the Attacker's Spark Stat Check, so long as the Defender pays the Blessing Die cost.

 A violent Contest is when an Attacker performs an action against another character’s will using their Hurt Stat.
 All Contests involving Hurt are potentially deadly.
 Unexpected things can happen and things can get out of hand quickly.

-To perform a violent Contest, the Attacker first rolls as though performing a Hurt Stat Check or Spark Stat Check that involves Hurt, then the Defender rolls as though performing a Hurry Stat Check or Spark Stat Check that involves Hurry, representing their immediate instinctive reaction in the scene.
+To perform a violent Contest, the Attacker first rolls as though performing a Hurt Stat Check or Spark Stat Check that involves Hurt.
+Then the Defender rolls as though performing a Hurry Stat Check or Spark Stat Check that involves Hurry, representing their immediate instinctive reaction in the scene.
 If the Attacker rolls higher, then the Defender could be trivially injured, in need of immediate medical attention, or even dead.
 The amount that the Attacker rolled higher than the Defender determines the extent of the injury, regardless if that was what the Attacker intended.
 If the Defender rolls the same or higher number than the Attacker, then no injury occurs.

 If the violence continues past this initial Contest, then the Attackers may choose to change tactics, such as performing a non-violent Contest to shift subsequent rounds in their favor.
 Additionally, Defenders may choose to respond to these attacks with a greater range of options than just Hurry, such as outwitting (Head), calling on honor (Hand), destroying a part of the environment (Hand), calling for a truce (Heart), or repositioning oneself (Head or Home).